lsc-project/lsc/sample/postgresql/README.txt

 This sample requires that you start the embedded OpenDJ LDAP server:
 $ sample/hsqldb/bin/lsc-sample --start-ldap-server

+In a new console, populate the LDAP server by using the HSQLDB sample:
+$ sample/hsqldb/bin/lsc-sample --import sample/hsqldb/sample.csv
+$ sample/hsqldb/bin/lsc-sample --run

-Then, launch the LSC in a command line
+Then, launch the LSC in a command line to start LDAP to postgresql synchronization:
-$ bin/lsc -f sample/postgresql/etc -s all
+$ bin/lsc -f sample/postgresql/etc -s all -c all

-And now you should get a OpenDJ and a PostgreSQL synchronized : you should see a add operation which will add an entry inside your lsc database and inetorgperson table.
+And now you should get a OpenDJ and a PostgreSQL synchronized: you should see add operations which will add entries inside your lsc database and inetorgperson table.